Sunnyside, Washington: Schools

 Many of the original school buildings in Sunnyside, and the town of Outlook just northwest of town, have either burned to the ground or been demolished to make way for bigger and better structures.
 One of the original structures still in use is the Lincoln School Building which sits at the intersection of Lincoln and Sixth Street.
-Erected in 1927, it is a two-storey structure with an adjacent gymnasium attached to the east wing of the building.
+Erected in 1927, it is a two-story structure with an adjacent gymnasium attached to the east wing of the building.
 In 1928, female teachers were not allowed to marry.
 Doing so would void their contract to teach.

 The land on which Lincoln School sits was donated to the school district by H. Lloyd Miller in 1926.
 He and his wife later donated the land next to it between the school and 9th Ave. to be used for playing fields for the students.
 Lincoln is still one of the oldest buildings in the school district.
 It has been remodeled and renovated to accommodate the administrative offices for the district.

 Sunnyside High School was named a School of Distinction in 2015 and 2016.
 According to ESD105, "The Schools of Distinction Award goes to the top 5 percent of Washington schools that have attained the most outstanding levels of sustained improvement in English language arts, math, and graduation rates among their students over the past five years."